AndreyAkinshin/aakinshin.net/content/en/posts/2023/04/rethinking-type-i-ii-errors/index.md

     respecting the given $\alpha = 0.05$;
 * Repeat the previous step multiple times so that we can evaluate the probability of getting the positive result for the given effect size $d$ using the Monte-Carlo method;
-* Build a plot that demonstrates the dependency of the positive detection rate on the actual effect size.
+* Build a power curve plot that demonstrates the dependency of the positive detection rate on the actual effect size.

 Below, you can see the results for the sample size $n=10$:

-{{< imgld pr10 >}}
+{{< imgld pc10 >}}

 Here are some relevant observations: